Shashank-Koppella/TTTwarfare/README.md

 How To Play:

+Download the repository as a zip file and then extract to wherever desired.
+Then run the main.exe file in the folder.

+RULES:

 The game consists of a tic tac toe board, each cell of this tic tac toe board has a smaller board inside it known as a sub-board, while each cell of a sub-board is called a sub-cell.